3D sensing now fully integrated into optoelectronic ecosystem

 YD: What are the key application opportunities Jabil Optics is positioned to support?

 IS: As leading manufacturer of optoelectronic devices our core product portfolio includes cameras and camera module addressing use cases such as High Quality Image Capture, Action Sports Capture, Video Conferencing, 3D and 360° video.
-We also cover differentiating devices such as Head-Mounted Displays, Automotive products such as Head-Up Displays, Laser Matrix Headlights, LiDARs and for Security & Authentification, facial & Gesture Recognition.
+We also cover differentiating devices such as Head-Mounted Displays, Automotive products such as Head-Up Displays, Laser Matrix Headlights, LiDARs and for Security & Authentication, facial & Gesture Recognition.
 Lastly, we deliver on projection systems such as Pico Projectors including Laser with DLP but also 3D cameras based on time of flight, structured light and stereoscopic for a variety of applications for Mobile such as face unlock, and selfie-bokeh effects.

 YD: How much of the business is oriented on 3D imaging & sensing?